avantrec/soco-cli/README.md

 1. On some networks, particularly when using WiFi, multicast forwarding does not work properly.
 This blocks normal SoCo speaker discovery.

-2. If you have two Sonos systems on the same network, for example when there is a 'split' S1/S2 system, normal SoCo discovery will find only one of the systems (randomly), which may not be the system that includes the speaker you want to control.
+2. If there are two Sonos systems on the same network, for example when there is a 'split' S1/S2 system, normal SoCo discovery will find only one of the systems (randomly), which may not be the system that includes the speaker to be controlled.
 In this case, discovery will fail.

 3. It's often faster and more convenient to use the local cached speaker list.
 For example, in terms of convenience, speaker name matches can be case insensitive and can match on substrings.

 The disadvantage of using the alternative discovery mechanism is that the speaker list can become stale, requiring a manual refresh.

-Note that it's always possible to avoid any kind of discovery step by simply using a speaker's IP address directly.
+Note that it's always possible to avoid any kind of discovery step simply by using a speaker's IP address directly.

 ### Usage